 Walk to Emmaus is an ecumenical experience for Christian men and women.
-It is a spiritual renewal movement dedicated to strengthening our local Hong Kong church and communities through the development of christian disciples and leaders.
-We look forward to announcing Walk to Emmaus retreats as the pandemic subsides.
+It is a spiritual renewal movement dedicated to strengthening our local Hong Kong church and communities through the development of Christian disciples and leaders.

 Walk to Emmaus: A Journey with Christ